Stearoyl Vanillylamide Explained

 Stearoyl vanillylamide has been shown to break down brown adipose tissue, also known as brown fat, particularly in the abdomen.
 It does this by turning on TRPV1 (Transient Receptor Potential Vanilloid), an enzyme that prevents abdominal fat formation and production.
 Along with capsaicin, stearoyl vanillylamide is one of the agents that target and activate TRPV1 in the plasma membrane.

-Some studies have shown that stearoyl vanillylamide may effectively reduce inflammation by activating TRPV1 and releasing adrenergic hormones.
+Some studies have shown that stearoyl vanillylamide may have anti-inflammatory characteristics and may effectively reduce inflammation by activating TRPV1 and releasing adrenergic hormones.
 Increasing circulating epinephrine and norepinephrine in the body increases the functioning of the immune system which in turn promotes healing and controlling inflammations.
 TRPV1 is also considered to be a therapeutic agent for inflammation.

 What Supplements Contain Stearoyl Vanillylamide?